Updated May 30, 2023

 1. Cost Reduction and Increased Profitability

 TQM helps in reducing total quality costs.
-It is based on the principle of preventing defective products/services rather than being at an expense of quality failure cost.
-So basically, it aims to manufacture zero defect products/services.
+It is based on the principle of preventing defective products/services rather than being at the expense of quality failure cost.
+So basically, it aims to manufacture zero-defect products/services.
 Consequently, this brings in cost reduction and thus increased profitability.
-Many companies such as Toyota Motors and Motorola have bought in manufacturing cost reductions by implementing TQM techniques.
+Companies such as Toyota Motors and Motorola have bought into manufacturing cost reductions by implementing TQM techniques.

 Cost reduction is a means of increased productivity.
 Productivity implies maximum output with optimum utilization of resources.
-Thus, the superior quality of resources and infrastructure, high-end technology and competent employees enhance productivity.
+Thus, superior resources, infrastructure, high-end technology, and competent employees enhance productivity.

 3. Reduces Redundant Activities

-TQM applies a systematic approach by assigning quality improvement teams so as to reduce unessential tasks, waste of resources, thus, bringing in efficiency.
+TQM applies a systematic approach by assigning quality improvement teams to reduce unessential tasks and waste of resources, thus, bringing in efficiency.
 This also saves time and duplication of tasks.

 4. Promotes Innovation Process

-TQM enables the organizations to conduct research on any undergoing challenges/ problems so as to come up with solutions for the same.
+TQM enables organizations to research any undergoing challenges/ problems to come up with solutions for the same.
 Thus, organizations escalate their research and bring in innovative marketing decisions.
-The implemented innovative approach to the core and peripheral services attracts the customers.
+The implemented innovative approach to the core and peripheral services attracts customers.

 5. Market-Specific Products/Services